Code of Behaviour (Underage)

 If a case is taken regarding a breach of a Club Code as opposed to the Gaelic Games Associations’ Code it cannot be taken as per the guidance for Dealing with Breaches of the Code of Behaviour as that document is drafted solely in the context of the Gaelic Games Associations’ Code.

 The revised Code also contains a new legally proofed Child/Youth Membership form, the contents of which Clubs are advised to use.
 It is Appendix 1 of the Code page 62

 Any changes to the Code during the year will appear on www.gaa.ie through the above link.

-By now an up to date vetting list has been sent to all clubs by the county secretary.
-If a club has not received it please contact the county secretary.
+An up to date vetting list should be with all clubs.
+If a club has not received it please contact the county secretary or children’s officer.

 The list contains a full account of all persons vetted in your club since e-vetting commenced.
 Please ensure that under GDPR this information is only given out on a need to know basis.